 (c) are in possession of qualifications allowing access to an undergraduate course in the selected discipline in the country where such qualifications originate, but

-(d) are deemed to require further study to be admitted to undergraduate degree courses at the University of Malta, provided that the Health Sciences programme, referred to in paragraph (1) of regulation 6 of the regulations for the Course, shall be open only to qualified applicants from non-EU/EEA countries in terms of agreements signed by the University with the State of Kuwait, the Sultanate of Oman, and the Kingdom of Saudi Arabia and to qualified nationals from other non-EU/EEA countries.
+(d) are deemed to require further study to be admitted to undergraduate degree courses at the University of Malta, provided that the Health Sciences programme, referred to in paragraph (1) of regulation 6 of the regulations for the Course, shall be open only to qualified applicants from non-EU/EEA countries in terms of agreements signed by the University with the State of Kuwait, the Sultanate of Oman, and the Kingdom of Saudi Arabia and to qualified nationals from schools in non-EU/EEA countries with which the University has agreements.

 The number of students shall be limited to 5 students.